dbkang/dice-expression-evaluator/README.md

 ## Dice expressions

 Dice expressions are used to specify calculations that are based on a series of dice rolls.
-For example, this would be a dice expression that would express represent a single, standard 6-sided die:
+For example, this would be a dice expression that would represent a single, standard 6-sided die:

 ```
 1d6
 ```

-This can also be shortened as:
+This can be shortened to:

 ```
 d6